Surfing-Chef/Surfing-Chef-3.0/README.md

-# Surfing Chef 3.0 — CSS Grid WordPress Theme
+# Surfing Chef 3.0 - CSS Grid WordPress Theme

 > The `starter` branch ~~is~~ will be a stable blank WordPress Starter theme.
 Other branches are for various stages of development and deployment.

-###  Surfing Chef 3.0 is the latest incarnation of a WordPress Starter Theme which aims to modernize, organize and enhance some aspects of WordPress theme development.
+###  Surfing Chef 3.0 is the latest incarnation of a WordPress starter theme aiming to modernize, organize and enhance some aspects of WordPress theme development.

 ## License